rjdurlin42/mariokartrev_2_team_4/Software/readme.md

 # Software

-Currently we have not written any software.
-This folder will be updated over time.
+This folder holds written software, and will be updated over time.